-- If an individual is cited for misconduct through the disciplinary system, the type and severity of infraction will influence the custody scoring.
+- If an officer cites a person with misconduct through the disciplinary system, the type and severity of the infraction will influence the custody scoring.

 Family / Community Ties

-- Individuals who show strong family and community ties will receive favorable consideration on the scoring matrix.
+- Individuals with strong family and community ties will receive favorable consideration on the scoring matrix.

 Scoring of Custody and Security Levels:

-- As Program Statement 5100 shows, the system of classifying offenders is, for the most part, objective.
-A series of points is assigned to each of the characteristics above.
-Those points are fed into a matrix.
-The sum of all numbers and factors in the matrix will yield a given score that determines the custody and security level.
+- As Program Statement 5100 shows, classifying offenders is, for the most part, objective.
+The characteristics above result in a series of points.
+Those points get fed into a matrix.
+The sum of all the numbers and factors in the matrix will yield a score that determines the custody and security level.
 Those scores, in their totality, will provide a “security designation.”
-Once administrators determine the appropriate security classification, they will determine which institution is most appropriate for the individual to serve the sentence.
+Once administrators determine the appropriate security classification, they will determine which institution is most suitable for the person serving the sentence.

-On the other hand, a person’s behavior over time can have an influence on the custody and classification factor, as is shown by such factors as program participation on the positive side, and disciplinary infractions on the negative side.
+On the other hand, a person’s behavior over time can influence the custody and classification factor, as shown by such factors as program participation on the positive side and disciplinary infractions on the opposing side.

-The Bureau of Prisons is a large bureaucracy.
 Expect administrators to put the needs of “the institution” ahead of the needs of the individual.
-Despite an individual meeting, all the requirements to serve a sentence in a minimum-security facility, factors that can complicate the initial designation are endless, including:
+Despite an individual meeting all the requirements to serve a sentence in a minimum-security facility, factors that can complicate the initial designation are endless, including: